 Paul Young

 B.Sc (Hons), PhD (London), FAHMS, FASM

-Paul Young is Professor of Virology and Head of the School of Chemistry & Molecular Biosciences at The University of Queensland, Brisbane, Australia.
+Paul Young is Professor of Virology, currently seconded to Research Development in the Deputy Vice-Chancellor's Office of Research and Innovation at The University of Queensland, Brisbane, Australia.
 He gained his PhD from the London School of Hygiene & Tropical Medicine in 1986 and returned to Australia in 1989 to join the University of Queensland.
-His laboratory's broad research agenda is aimed at understanding the molecular basis of virus induced disease, developing new and improved diagnostics as well as vaccine and therapeutic control strategies for a number of viral pathogens of both human and animal origin.
+His research interests are in understanding the molecular basis of virus induced disease, developing new and improved diagnostics as well as vaccine and therapeutic control strategies for a number of viral pathogens of both human and animal origin.
 Molecular biology, including recombinant DNA and protein technologies are at the core of his research activities.
-Prof Young is the Chair of the Virology Division of the International Union of Microbiological Societies and has been the President of the Australian Society for Microbiology (2012-2014), the Australasian Virology Society (2001-2011) and the Asia-Pacific Society for Medical Virology (2012-2015).
+Prof Young is President-elect of the International Union of Microbiological Societies and has been the President of the Australian Society for Microbiology (2012-2014), the Australasian Virology Society (2001-2011) and the Asia-Pacific Society for Medical Virology (2012-2015).